RisingPixel/phaser-configs/README.md

 ## Typings
-If you want code suggestion for Phaserjs and other libraries, just copy the defs folder file inside your project.
+If you want code suggestion for Phaserjs and other libraries, just copy the `defs` folder and `jsconfig.json` file inside your project.
 VSCode will automatically suggest syntax.

 ## ESLint
 For styling we need to use ESLint following this tutorial steps.